fereidani/branches/README.md

 - Too-far or excessive prefetching can evict useful cache lines.
 - Never rely on prefetch for correctness; it is purely a performance hint.

+### Likely/Unlikely example

-Here's an example of how you can use `likely` to optimize a function:
+Here's an example of how the `likely` can be used to optimize a function:

 ```rust
 use branches::likely;